ItsIzakB/MiniFront-EndProjects/README.md

 # MiniFront-EndProjects
 A collection of brief front-end projects for developing front-end skills.
 The majority of these projects are designed to enhance one's front-end development abilities and are based on internet tutorials.
 All projects utilizing online tutorials will receive credit.

-# 1. Weather App using JavaScript
+# 1. 1.
+Weather App Using JS
 <img width="492" alt="Screenshot 2023-12-04 at 8 59 42 PM" src="https://github.com/ItsIzakB/MiniFront-EndProjects/assets/109478175/58765c00-c939-46db-9d01-84e2f503ecb2">